About me

 Hi !

-I’m Lena, a Design and Communications and Experiences student from Indonesia who is currently studying in Singapore.
+I’m Lena, a multidisciplinary creative currently based in Singapore.
 I am interested in the wonders of communication and storytelling through art and design.

 Illustration